US gas prices tick up, ending 99-day streak of lower costs

 Gasoline prices mostly reflect trends in global oil prices, and crude — both the U.S. benchmark and the international Brent — have been slumping since mid-June on growing fears of a global recession that would reduce demand for energy.

-Many energy analysts believe that prices are more likely to rise than fall.
+Many energy analysts believe that prices are more likely to rise than fall in the next few months.
 However, changes in sentiment about the economy, Russia’s war against Ukraine, and even hurricane season — always a threat to disrupt refineries along the Gulf Coast — make predictions uncertain.

 “I suspect that we will see choppy prices for gasoline through year end, with some down days and up days,” said Tom Kloza of the Oil Price Information Service.
 He predicted that the next streak will be a run of price increases early next year, driven by investors, speculators and “the fear that there won’t be enough fuel to go around.”